Khalid (American singer): 2020–present: Scenic Drive and Sincere

+Personal life

+On November 22, 2024, Khalid came out as gay on the social media platform X after he was outed.
+He revealed his sexuality in the comments section of one of his X posts by replying to a fan.

 Musical style and influences

-Khalid's music is primarily R&B, hip hop, pop and pop-soul.
+Khalid's music has been described as R&B, pop, hip-hop, pop-soul, and bedroom pop.
 He sings in both the baritone and tenor ranges, effectively rendering him a baritenor.
-Khalid possesses a two octave vocal range, ranging from the low F2 to the middle B♭4.
-Khalid cites his mother as his leading musical inspiration and has cited Kendrick Lamar, A$AP Rocky, Father John Misty, Frank Ocean, Grizzly Bear, Chance the Rapper, Lorde, India.Arie, and James Blake as other influences.
+Khalid possesses a two and a half octave vocal range, ranging from the low F2 to the middle B♭4.
+Khalid cites his mother as his leading musical inspiration and has cited Zayn Malik, Kendrick Lamar, A$AP Rocky, Father John Misty, Frank Ocean, Grizzly Bear, Chance the Rapper, Lorde, India Arie, and James Blake as other influences.